Most properties across the Gold Coast that receive a City wheelie bin collection service are eligible.

 It has come to our attention that some residents have misinterpreted the new system and begun placing items on the kerbside for collection in line with previous systems.

-This is not compliant with the FLEXiSKiP system being trialled.
-Any items placed on the kerb, not inside a FLEXiSKiP will not be collected and will be considered to be illegal dumping and local laws will apply.
+This is not compliant with the skip system being trialled.
+Any items placed on the kerb, not inside a skip, will not be collected.
+They will be considered illegal dumping and local laws will apply.

-Can I get assistance moving heavy items and/or filling my FLEXiSKiP?
+Can I get assistance moving heavy items and/or filling my skip?

-- Take your FLEXiSKiP out of the box and lay it out flat.
+- Take your skip out of the box and lay it out flat.

 - Lift all four sides up, then fold one side out and down over itself.